polyurichard/lectures/OOD/oo.md

 }
 ```

+> Remark: In Java, exceptions are used to signal that something unusual has occurred and it passes the responsibility of handling the exception to the caller.

 <div style="page-break-before: always;" />

-LSP states that objects of a superclass should be replaceable with objects of its subclasses without altering the correctness of the program.
-When subclasses cannot use all the methods inherited from the parent class without modification or when they need to throw exceptions for certain methods (as seen in the `Monster` and `NPC` classes in the RPG example), it violates LSP.
-In the given example, replacing a `Character` object with a `Monster` or `NPC` object could lead to runtime errors, as these subclasses do not fully support all behaviors of the base class.

-Let's consider the following example. `npc.attack(player) ` and `monster.attack(player)` will throw an exception, which violates LSP.
+Let's consider the following example. `npc.attack(player) ` and `monster.attack(player)` will throw an exception.

 ```java
 Character player = new Player();
 Character monster = new Monster();